Codecademy vs freeCodeCamp vs Coursera vs Udemy vs McTaba: Which Should You Use?

 Which to Choose (Decision Tree)

 Day 1, never coded before, want to test if you like it: Codecademy free tier for 1-3 days, or freeCodeCamp's first exercises.
+Both are free, zero risk.

 Ready to commit to learning for real, budget is zero: freeCodeCamp (structured) or The Odin Project (more realistic, project-based).
 Both are free and comprehensive.

 Want to learn one specific topic quickly and cheaply: Udemy.
 Buy the highest-rated course on that specific topic during a sale ($10-15).
+Or pick a McTaba standalone course if the topic is M-Pesa, Paystack, or deployment.

 Want a university name on a certificate for career purposes: Coursera.
 But understand this does not replace a portfolio for developer roles.